abondar24/CrackingInterview/README.md

 ## Stack
 - CustomStack - custom stack implementation
-- MinStack - wrapper for CustomStack<Integer> counting minVal and doingSort
+- MinStack - wrapper class for CustomStack<Integer> counting minVal and doingSort
-- StackSet - wrapper for a set of stacks.
+- StackSet - wrapper class for a set of stacks.
 Each stack has a max capacity and when we run over it we add a new stack.
 Methods push,pop and peek work as in simple stack
+- MultiStack - Splits an int array to defined number of stacks.

 ## Queue
 - CustomQueue - custom queue implementation